 I hope this helped clear up what file you need to turn your business into a hobby.
 This adventure has been amazing for me.
 Not always easy, but always worth it!
 I hope you join the fun of owning a creative business.

 I started this site in 2016 as a way to escape the reality of my messy divorce.
 Creative Therapy I called it.
 I needed a creative outlet during this ugly time.
 I was able to share my creativity and focus on something fun.
-It helped with the healing I needed to focus on from the ‘garbage’ my first marriage brought me and my kids.
+It helped me focus on the healing I needed from the ‘garbage’ my first marriage brought me and my kids.

 Divorce IS messy.
-This helped me heal and move on.
+This blog helped me heal and move on.
 Now it’s my fun time (but also takes ton of time!).

 Another reason for this adventure, I became a single mom of two tweenagers and needed to increase my income.
 This type of business doubled my income and gave me the freedom I needed to be with them.